-The Long, Long End
+The Long, Long End, by Hojung Hur

-Death is often suspended.
-Facing a corpse (or a posthumous work) does not necessarily mean reaching the end, just as the end does not become the end until it is declared so.
+1 Death is often suspended.
+Facing a corpse (or a posthumous work) does not necessarily mean reaching the end,1 just as the end does not become the end until it is declared so.
 There is often a long, long stretch of time before that declaration is made.
 One could put it this way: while death as an “event” occurs only once, this singular event endlessly repeats itself.

 We call the time of this repetition and deferral “mourning.”
 Then why are some deaths deferred for so long?
 So particularly long?
 The question could be rephrased: why do some mournings fail to come to an end?

-Hwang Yezoi asks herself: Why do I go to meet Aglaja Veteranyi?
-The exhibition Something Like a Soup: I Set Out to Find Aglaja Veteranyi is her response.
+Hwang Yezoi asks herself: Why do I go to meet Aglaja Veteranyi?2 The exhibition Something Like a Soup: I Set Out to Find Aglaja Veteranyi is her response.
 The exhibition attempts a layered suspension of death.

-Aglaja Veteranyi was born in Romania in 1962 and ended her own life in 2002, in the clear waters of a lake in Zurich, Switzerland.
+2 Aglaja Veteranyi was born in Romania in 1962 and ended her own life in 2002, in the clear waters of a lake in Zurich, Switzerland.
 In 2021, the only book she wrote during her lifetime, Why the Child Is Cooking in the Polenta (1999), was published in Korean for the first time.
 As its title suggests, there is the story of a child who died in a boiling pot.
-More than twenty years have passed since Veteranyi’s death, yet for some, her death is present.
-If one were to ask why her death keeps replaying itself now, an answer might be that her life and death have only recently arrived here.
-But ……

 The dead novelist.